risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-iceberg.md

 SELECT * FROM iceberg_source;
 ```

-Typically, you can use CTAS(create table as select) to load a iceberg table historical data into a risingwave table:
+Typically, you can use CTAS (CREATE TABLE AS SELECT) to load historical Iceberg table data into a RisingWave table:

 ```sql
 CREATE TABLE t AS SELECT * FROM iceberg_source;